jpverkamp/blog/content/reviews/books/Melissa Marr/Wicked Lovely/2 - Ink Exchange.md

 Well that's not what I expected.

-It's definitely a sequel to {{<crosslink "Wicked Lovely">}}.
+It's definitely a sequel to [[Wicked Lovely]]().
 In that it's in the same world with many of the same characters and takes place after the events of the first book.

 It's ... fine?
 It's interesting, if a bit jarring, to see more of the world and a broader cast of characters.
 But the plot is ugly, it's hard to root for anyone really, and I missed the continuity you get from sticking with a united point of view.